Diliano/codewars/python/8_kyu/take_the_first_n_elements/README.md

 Create a function that accepts a list/array and a number `n`, and returns a list/array of the first `n` elements from the list/array.

-Your task is to write a function that takes a list and an integer `n` and returns the first `n` elements of the list.

 **Examples:**

 ```python